JediJoey/rg35xxsp-ssh-transfer/README.md

 Replace <remote_host> with the IP address of the remote host and <username> with your SSH username (default is root).

-You will be prompted to enter your SSH password and to select files using a file dialog.
+You will be prompted to enter your SSH password (root is default) and to select files using a file dialog.

 ### Example
 ```sh
 python3 tools/transfer.py 192.168.1.88 -u root
 ```

+You may need to restart the rg35xxsp after transferring the file for it to appear.